 4 Day Road Trip in Northern France Itinerary

-The starting point of this itinerary is Paris.
+The starting point of this itinerary is Paris, where you can decide to spend a few days before or after the road trip.
 If this is your first time in Paris, check out this article to decide how many days to stay in Paris.
 This Paris trip planner will help you to decide where to stay, and what to do.

 Day 1 | Paris – Senlis – Ermenonville